warpdotdev/workflows/README.md

 Additionally, a workflow _must_ include:

 * A descriptive title that includes the name of the command--this is useful for improving the experience of searching for workflows in Warp or [commands.dev](https://www.commands.dev/).
 * A tag that accurately categorizes the workflows.
-We ask that you avoid many repetitive tags to improve searchability of workflows within Warp.
+Avoid many repetitive tags to improve searchability of workflows within Warp.
 * A description for the workflow and each of its arguments, if applicable.
 * A default value for each argument, if applicable.